erjosito/azure-networking-lab/README.md

 HTTP probes can be implemented for that purpose.
 The probes will call for an HTTP URL that will return different HTTP codes, after verifying that all connectivity for the specific NVA is OK.
 We will use PHP for this, and a script that pings a series of IP addresses or DNS names, both in the Vnet and the public Internet (to verify internal and external connectivity).
 See the file `index.php` in this repository for more details.

-**Step 1.**	We need to change the probe from TCP-based to HTTP-based, for example, in the internal LB (you can do it in the external one too).
-From your Windows command prompt:
+**Step 1.**	We need to change the probe from TCP-based to HTTP-based.
+From your command prompt with Azure CLI:

 <pre lang="...">
+<b>az network lb probe show -n myProbe --lb-name linuxnva-slb-int --query [protocol,port]</b>
+[
+  "Tcp",
+  1138
+]
 <b>az network lb probe update -n myProbe --lb-name linuxnva-slb-int --protocol Http --path "/" --port 80</b>
 {
   "etag": "W/\"...\"",